Ballet in 3 acts

 Grand Pas de deux

-The Grand Pas de deux of the second act has a very complex history: it is widely known today as the “Black Swan Pas de deux”, but it was never staged under any such title by Petipa.
+The Grand Pas de deux of the second act has a very complex history.
+It is widely known today as the “Black Swan Pas de deux”, but it was never staged under any such title by Petipa.

-One of the most interesting facts about the 1895 production of Swan Lake is that the character Odile was not a “Black Swan” – she was just simply Von Rothbart’s daughter, an evil enchantress.
-Pierina Legnani did not wear a black costume as Odile – she wore a royal blue costume with striking, multi-coloured glittered designs with no feathers or swan designs.
+One of the most interesting facts about the 1895 production of Swan Lake is that the character Odile was not a “Black Swan” – she was simply Von Rothbart’s daughter, an evil enchantress.
+Pierina Legnani did not wear a black costume as Odile, but a royal blue costume with striking, multi-coloured glittered designs with no feathers or swan designs.
 Other productions of Swan Lake in Russia used similar costume designs for Odile during the late 19th century and early 20th century.
 According to a 1901 review of the Petipa/Ivanov Swan Lake production, the first ballerina to have worn a black costume as Odile was Matilda Kschessinskaya, Legnani’s successor in the role of Odette/Odile.
 The review states that Kschessinskaya wore “an elegant black dress” in the second act, but there is no mention of the dress having any feathers or swan designs.

 Like the fish-dives in the Grand Pas de deux of The Sleeping Beauty, the so-called “Black Swan tradition” began in the West and is believed to have started following a 1941 staging of the second act performed by the Ballet Russe de Monte Carlo at the Metropolitan Opera House in New York City.
 This production was staged by Alexandra Fedorova-Fokine under the title, The Magic Swan, starring the great ballerina, Tamara Toumanova as Odette/Odile.
 At the time, the only part of Swan Lake that was known in the West was the famous second scene and in an effort to have the audience distinguish Odile from the well-known Odette, Fedorova-Fokine had Toumanova dance Odile in a black costume and almost by accident, Odile began to be referred to as “the Black Swan”.
 Although Toumanova was not the first ballerina to wear a black costume when dancing Odile, it was her performance in this 1941 production that set the tradition in motion.
 Odile became “the Black Swan” and the tradition quickly spread everywhere, including Russia.
 In Alexei Ratmansky’s reconstruction of Petipa and Ivanov’s Swan Lake, Odile wears a multi-coloured, glittered costume, based on the costume worn by Pierina Legnani in 1895, as designed by French designer Jérôme Kaplan.